Lea, Lancashire: Geography

-Community
+Lea is the name given to two areas of the western extremities of Preston; Lea Town (a village, despite its name) on the Fylde border, which had a population of 291 in 2011, and the suburban sprawl of Lea along the Blackpool Road through the city.

+Lea Town and Lea were called English Lea and French Lea in the 11th to 13th centuries; "French" because there was a Norman landowner.

+Cottam is a former farming community now almost entirely consisting of new build housing.

+Governance

 The area is represented by Lea and Cottam Parish Council.
-Cottam is a former farming community now almost entirely consisting of new build housing.

-Lea is also the name given to two areas of the western extremities of Preston; Lea Town (a village, despite its name) on the Fylde border, which had a population of 291 in 2011, and the suburban sprawl of Lea along the Blackpool Road through the city.

-Lea Town and Lea were called English Lea and French Lea in the 11th to 13th centuries; "French" because there was a Norman landowner.
+Lea and Cottam form part of both the Lea & Larches and Ingol & Cottam wards of Preston City Council, both of which elect three councillors.

+The area is part of the Preston West division on Lancashire County Council which elects one councillor every four years.

+From the 2024 General Election, the area is also part of Preston parliamentary constituency, having previously been part of the Fylde constituency.

 Demography

 From the last census, in 2001, over 83% of the population regarded themselves as Christian, whilst the figure of 11.5% for retired people is one of the highest in the city.

 Religion

 There are several churches in Lea including Lea Methodist and St. Christopher's.
 St. Christopher's is home to 2nd Lea Scout Group.

+The Roman Catholic Churches of St Andrew & Blessed George Haydock and St Mary's are located in Cottam and Lea Town respectively.